hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 to configure appropriate proxy settings for that service's proxies and also for the upstream listeners of any downstream service.

-Users can define a service's protocol in its [`service-defaults` configuration entry](/docs/agent/config-entries/service-defaults.html).
+One example is how users can define a service's protocol in a [`service-defaults` configuration entry](/docs/agent/config-entries/service-defaults.html).
 Agents with [`enable_central_service_config`](/docs/agent/options.html#enable_central_service_config) set to true will automatically discover the protocol when configuring a proxy